-As of version 7.0 the PDF Converter allows PDF Viewer Preferences to be specified, e.g. Center the PDF Reader Window, Hide the Menu and Toolbars, display the bookmarks pane, etc. For full details see this blog post.
+The PDF Converter allows PDF Viewer Preferences to be specified, e.g. Center the PDF Reader Window, Hide the Menu and Toolbars, display the bookmarks pane, etc. For full details see this blog post.

 An example that shows how to set these preferences is provided below.
 Naturally it can be combined with the other 'overrides' discussed previously.